Home » Price Action Trading Guide

 Conclusion

-Price action trading is tightly related to recent historical data and it takes into account all technical analysis tools such as charts, trend lines, price bands, swing highs and swing lows, levels of support and resistance, consolidation and so on.
-Patterns, which price action traders usually observe include breakouts, retracements, simple or more complex candlestick combinations (setups).
-In comparison, a typical technical analysis scenario such as a shorter-term moving average crossing over a longer-term moving average will lead to similar behavior and action among multiple traders.
+Price action trading is closely related to recent historical data and takes into account all technical analysis tools, including charts, trend lines, price bands, swing highs and swing lows, support and resistance levels, consolidation and so on.
+Common patterns observed by price-action traders include breakouts, retracements, and various candlestick setups.
+In comparison, a typical technical analysis scenario, such as a shorter-term moving average crossing over a longer-term moving average, will lead to similar behavior and action among multiple traders.

-Psychological and behavioral interpretations and resulting actions taken by the trader also comprise an essential aspect of price action trading.
-Different traders will usually interpret certain price action in a different way, because they have defined rules and different behavioral understanding of the market.
+Psychological and behavioral interpretations and the trading decisions resulting from them are also an essential aspect of price action trading.
+Different traders will usually interpret a given price action differently, because they have defined rules and different behavioral understanding of the market.

-Price action trading is more appropriate for short-to-medium term profit trades rather than for long-term positions.
+Price action trading is more appropriate for short-to-medium-term trades rather than for long-term positions.
 Many traders believe that global markets follow a random pattern and there is no systematic way to build a trading strategy that works flawlessly every time.
-Since price action trading combines technical analysis tools with the recent price history to detect trade opportunities based on one’s own interpretation of market conditions, this approach has gained huge support within the trading community.
+Price action has gained massive support within the trading community, as it combines technical analysis with recent price history to identify trading opportunities based on one’s interpretation of market conditions.